Looking for more information on the FLEX MBA program at Lehigh?

 Scholarships are not automatically renewed, and all students must reapply each year for scholarships.
 Some scholarships are for one year only and will not be extended.

-Dean's Scholarship is based on academic record, GMAT scores, contribution to the Flex MBA program and need.
+Based on academic record, GMAT scores, contribution to the FLEX MBA program and need.

-Nanovic '60G Endowed Fellowship Fund was made possible by a gift from part-time alumnus and retired investment counselor Robert Nanovic, and his wife Elizabeth.
+This Endowed Fellowship Fund was made possible by a gift from part-time alumnus and retired investment counselor Robert Nanovic, and his wife Elizabeth.
 The fellows are chosen based on their outstanding academic performance, progress in the Lehigh FLEX MBA, and contribution to the program outside of the classroom.
-The FLEX MBA program awarded 10 scholarships to part-time students in the 2015-2016 academic year.

 Yellow Ribbon Program

 Lehigh University pays the remaining tuition that Post-9/11 GI Bill does not cover.
 Funding is available for all eligible students for graduate programs.
 Please visit Lehigh's Yellow Ribbon Program website for more information on eligibility, veterans education benefits, and more.